 A little history of Notre-Dame cathedral in Paris

 After cathedrals of Noyon and Senlis, in the heart of the Kingdom, here was another huge Gothic church!
-King Philip Augustus, before he left for Crusades in 1190, said that this building work was very important to him.
+King Philip Augustus, before he left for Crusades in 1190, said this building work was very important to him.

-The façade was began in 1218 and finished in 1223, in the reign of Philip Augustus.
+The façade was begun in 1218 and finished in 1223, in the reign of Philip Augustus.
 In 1257, bishop of Paris Régnault de Corbeil began the southern portal.

 Chapels surrounding the choir date back the 14th century.
 Inside, we have three beautiful rose windows: the southern one was restored in the 18th century, the western one was redesigned by Viollet-le-Duc and the northern one kept its 13th century stained glass!